daskeete/Informal_Response_1/README.md

 ### Using the script you produced to predict housing price, take the provided six houses from Mathews, Virginia and train a neural net model that estimates the relationship between them.
 Based on this model, which of the six homes present a good deal?
 Which one is the worst deal?
 Justify your answer.

 According to my model the suggested prices for two, three, four, and five bedroom houses are $169441, $234615, $299789, and $364963 respectively.
-The 3, 4, and 5 bedroom houses provide good deals since according to the model they are underpriced.
+All of the 3, 4, and 5 bedroom houses except the four bedroom house (church) provide good deals since according to the model they are underpriced.
 However the best deal is offered by the 3 bedroom house Hudgins with an approximate savings of $137615.
-The worst deal is the 2 bedroom house "moon" retailing for $250,000 because according to the model it is overpriced by approximately $80,059.
+The worst deal is the 4 bedroom house "church" retailing for $399,000 because according to the model it is overpriced by approximately $99,211.

 | Number of Bedrooms     | Actual House Price  |	Predicted House Price |	Savings/(Overpayment) |